 The IRS reported that under the CARES Act, 122.5 million economic impact payments were made by Direct Deposit.
-When a second round of EIPs was approved in December 2020, another 100 million EIPs by Direct Deposit were made available on Jan.
-4, 2021.
+When a second round of EIPs was approved in December 2020, which provided another 112.8 million EIPs by Direct Deposit.
 And on March 12, 2021, after the president signed the American Rescue Plan, the IRS initiated more than 90 million payments valued at more than $242 billion.

 Direct Deposit is proven, fast and secure, ensuring that federal benefits and government assistance are delivered on time, every time, even in the face of unprecedented crises.
 Whether it's Social Security payments, veterans benefits, IRS refunds or stimulus payments, the federal government has a long and successful track record using Direct Deposit.

 Direct Deposit delivered for Americans when they needed it most, and it stands ready to serve them again.

 Op/Ed by Jane Larimer

 In the first round of EIPs an unprecedented 81 million stimulus payments were delivered in a single day, on time, exactly as the IRS instructed.
 That’s the industrial strength of today’s ACH Network.

 In an interview with PaymentsJournal, Nacha’s Jane Larimer discusses how the ACH Network delivered stimulus payments on time.

 Learn the chronology of how the EIP payments were made and how many were made by Direct Deposit.